Buildbot no longer supports Python 2.7 on the Buildbot master.

 The remaining arguments are keyword arguments, and the subclass’s constructor should accept

-**kwargs to pass on to the parent class along with the positional arguments.
+**kwargs to pass them to the parent class, along with the positional arguments.

 class MyScheduler(base.BaseScheduler): def __init__(self, name, builderNames, arg1=None, arg2=None, **kwargs): super().__init__(name, builderNames, **kwargs) self.arg1 = arg1 self.arg2 = arg2